Loan Quality Advisor FAQ

 If you are ready to sign-up to use LQA, you should first check out the Freddie Mac Learning Center at FreddieMac.com/learn/lqa/index.html to review an overview of the LQA sign up process then contact your Freddie Mac Representative or (800) FREDDIE.

-There are several training resources available for your use.
+There are several training resources available for your use – from self-guided tutorials to instructor led webinars.
 Refer to the Learning Center’s LQA webpage at FreddieMac.com/learn/lqa/index.html for references and training sessions that will help you quickly get started with LQA.
 Check back often to see what new resources we have to offer.
 FreddieMac.com/learn/lqa/index.html

 Yes.
-LQA will accept multiple loans or a single loan via a batch file that is uploaded and submitted in the ULDD format.
+LQA accepts multiple loans or a single loan via a batch file that is uploaded and submitted in the ULDD format.
+You can submit up to 5,000 loans per batch.
 Please note LQA does not support direct data entry into the tool.

 Yes.
-LQA is designed to process the evaluation while you wait.
-You may choose the convenient email notification feature to alert you when the results are available.
+LQA is designed to process the evaluation within minutes, depending on size of the batch file.
+You may choose the convenient email notification feature to alert you when the results are available if you prefer not to wait.
+This may be a helpful feature if evaluating very large batches.

 - Immediately prior to closing the loan.